 Creative enthusiasts, portfolio builders, teachers, students and practicing artists all participate to form a thriving artistic hub of personal creative development and exchange.
 Whatever your level of experience, we offer excellent support, facilities and course content to keep your fine art or design study moving forward.

-The Gray's Degree Show is an annual highlight in the arts calendar, showcasing the work of our graduating students.
+The Gray's MA Degree Show is an annual highlight in the arts calendar, showcasing the work of our graduating Masters students and those progressing into their second year.

 Connect with us